niccolo92matinum/aquaTest/README.md

 ## 📬 Delivery

-Fork this repo into a private one in your profile.
+- Create a repo with this one as template.
-Add [@rawnly](https://github.com/rawnly) as repo member once you're done.
+- Add [@rawnly](https://github.com/rawnly) as repo member once you're done.

 #### About our stack @ Aquacloud: